Ivan Bogachev

 WILL TO LIVE

-Random events can start destructive processes outside, or contradicting processes inside the structure, the self-destruction.
+Random events can start destructive processes outside, or conflicting processes inside a structure - self-destruction.
 It is inevitable.
 It is a matter of time.

-Some complex structures may obtain the will to live during the process of evolution.
-The self-preservation mechanism that can block some of the destructive processes and can allow them to continue their existence.
+Some complex structures may obtain a will to live during the process of evolution, a self-preservation mechanism that can block some of the destructive processes and can allow them to continue their existence.

 SPECIES

-Some structures may obtain the ability to reproduce themselves or other structures, leading to the series of identical structures.
-It increases the chances of this branch of evolution to survive the chaos and destruction.
+Some structures may obtain an ability to reproduce themselves or other structures, leading to a series of identical structures.
+It increases the chances of that branch of evolution to survive chaos and destruction.

-Random events, mutations, may lead to copies that are not completely identical, creating species diversity, collecting various qualities of the structures within the branch of evolution.
+Random events, mutations, may lead to copies that are not completely identical, creating species diversity and collecting various qualities of structures within a branch of evolution.

 Technically, the process of reproduction is not a necessary part of evolution.
-The structure that represents the particular branch of evolution may survive the chaos by chance, be combined with some other structure, and become something bigger.
+Some structure that represents a particular branch of evolution may survive the surrounding chaos by chance, be combined with some other structure, and become something bigger.

 MEMORY

-Obtaining the ability to save and extract information, to have the memory of the previous events, is the first crucial moment in the process of evolution.
+Obtaining an ability to save and extract information, to have memory of previous events, is the first crucial moment in the process of evolution.

-Structure that has memory of the events inside it, as well as the events outside it, has consciousness and self-awareness.
+Structure that has memory of events inside it, as well as events outside it, has consciousness and self-awareness.

 Conscious structures naturally explore themselves, or other structures around them, and save information.
 Matter explores itself.
 The universe explores itself.